 A Profiling Mooring Workshop (Daly et al. 2008) was held in July, 2007 to: (1) assess the current status of profiling mooring capabilities, including development in progress; (2) compare the current capabilities to the program's expectations and requirements for profiling moorings; and (3) provide recommendations for further development, where needed.
 Profiling platforms are among the infrastructure considered to be an essential component of the OOI facility.
 Profilers are critical to achieving the high vertical resolution sampling necessary to determine both episodic events and long-term trends over decades from the air-sea interface to the sea floor.
 A significant OOI goal is to resolve the strong vertical property gradients associated with phenomena, such as biological thin layers, inertial wave propagation, and mixed-layer deepening and entrainment.
 Profilers also are cost effective as they minimize the number of sensors needed to obtain a simultaneous water column profile of many parameters.
-Design criteria specific to the OOI were enhanced power options, satellite and underwater communication technology for uncabled moorings, secondary paths for power and data transmission, expandable architecture to add future science experiments, mitigation of knockdowns (vertical excursions) and fish bites, and remote control for adaptive sampling.
-None of the existing profiling moorings or those under development met all of the OOI criteria; therefore, OOI engineers and project scientists worked together to build several different kinds of profilers to support specific applications, which are described below.

-The OOI has five types of profiling moorings: Cabled Shallow Profiling Moorings, Cabled Deep Profiling Moorings, Coastal Profiling Moorings, Coastal Surface-Piercing Profiling Moorings, and Global Profiling Moorings.
-All cabled moorings have a 25 - 30 % expansion capability for additional instruments and were designed so that they could be deployed, serviced, and recovered by Remotely Operated Vehicles (ROVs).
+Design criteria specific at 200 m depth.
+The 7,000 lb platform is anchored to the OOI were enhanced power options, satellite by two mechanical wire legs, one hosting a fiber optic cable that provides power and bandwidth to and underwater communication technology for uncabled moorings, secondary paths for power the main platform.
+Both the instrumented platform, and data transmission, expandable architecture which hosts 5 to 8 instruments, and the winched to add future science experiments, mitigation of profiler, are easily recovered and redeployed in less than a day by an ROV.
+A winch on the platform knockdowns (vertical excursions) and fish bites, and remote control for adaptive sampling.
+None has an attached science pod, which hosts a diverse of the existing profiling moorings or those under array of 10 instruments, and profiles from 200 m to development met all of the OOI criteria; therefore, near surface nine times a day, to characterize tidal OOI engineers and project scientists worked and inertial variability and to mitigate possible together to build several different kinds of profilers aliasing of tidal variability in the time series.
+A to support specific applications, which are described pressure depth sensor on the science pod detects the largest difference of surface waves in a sliding 30 below. second window.
+The mission control program then The OOI has five types of profiling moorings: determines the safe profiling ceiling, which is either Cabled Shallow Profiling Moorings, Cabled Deep 5 m (minimum) or three wave heights depending Profiling Moorings, Coastal Profiling Moorings, on the measured sea state.
+The winch's cable allows Coastal Surface-Piercing Profiling Moorings, and real-time data transmission from all sensors during Global Profiling Moorings.
+All cabled moorings profiling missions.
+Engineering models indicated have a 25 - 30 % expansion capability for additional that the optimum upward transit rate was about 5 instruments and were designed so that they could cm sec-1 and the descent rate is 10 cm sec-1, so that be deployed, serviced, and recovered by Remotely Operated Vehicles (ROVs).
 Lessons learned include using titanium connectors instead of stainless steel on electronics and increasing stretch hose strength on Uncabled Profiling Moorings.
 A challenge in diagnosing and improving the off-shelf profilers is that they are only retrieved once a year and it is another year before the re-engineered profiler is deployed again.
 Thus, improvements take time, but they are successful.